 Survey Design and Sampling

-For the 2017/2018 Export Cargo Report, the target population was yellow commodity corn from the 12 key U.S. corn-producing states representing an estimated 93.1% of the 2017/2018 U.S. corn exports.
-A proportionate stratified sampling technique was used to ensure a sound statistical sampling of U.S. yellow corn exports.
-Two key characteristics define the sampling technique for this report: the stratification of the population to be sampled and the sampling proportion per subpopulation or stratum.
+For this 2016/2017 Harvest Report, the target population was yellow commodity corn from the 12 key U.S. corn-producing states representing about 93.1% of U.S. corn exports.
+A proportionate stratified, random sampling technique was applied to ensure a sound statistical sampling of the U.S. corn crop at the first stage of the market channel.
+Three key characteristics define the sampling technique: the stratification of the population to be sampled, the sampling proportion per stratum, and the random sample selection procedure.

-The number of samples collected within each ECA was established so the Council could estimate the true averages of the various quality factors with a certain level of precision.
-The level of precision chosen for the Export Cargo Report was a Relative ME of not more than ±10%.
+The number of samples collected was established so the Council could estimate the true averages of the various quality factors with a certain level of precision.
+The level of precision chosen for the 2016/2017 Harvest Report was a relative margin of error (Relative ME) no greater than ±10%, estimated at a 95% level of confidence.
 A Relative ME of ±10% is a reasonable target for biological data such as these corn quality factors.